neophora/docs/api/GetTranscationByHashInHex.md

-# GetBlockByHashLEInJSON
+# GetTransactionByHashInHex

-get block by hash (little endian) in json
+get transaction by hash in hex

 ## Input